PhatStraw/refactor-me/README.md

 1. Open the file you want to refactor in VSCode.
 2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) to open the Command Palette.
-3. Type "Refactor with GPT-4" and select the command.
+3. Type "Refactor me" and select the command.
-4. The extension will send your code to OpenAI's GPT-4 model and replace your current code with the refactored version.
+4. The extension will send your selected code (or current file if nothing is selected) to OpenAI's GPT-4 model and replace your current code with the refactored version.

 ## Configuration